 Why you’ll love this recipe

-- CLASSIC: This cake has a moist crumb like this lemon pound cake recipe.
+- TEXTURE: This cake has a moist crumb just like this delicious lemon pound cake recipe.

 - PERFECT FOR SHARING: This cake can feed a bunch of people and is a great dessert to bring to your next occasion or make for your dinner guests!
 Add this to your Thanksgiving or Christmas dessert list; your friends and family will love it!